-Jurisdictional advice was sought from hospitals with missing activity or cost data.
+Jurisdictional advice was sought on hospitals with missing activity or cost data.
 Where appropriate, new data received from jurisdictions was incorporated into existing datasets for these hospitals.
-They are then treated in the same way as hospitals reporting adequate data for the purposes of determining the 2014-15 average cost and NEC17.
+They are then treated in the same way as hospitals reporting adequate data for the purposes of determining the 2015-16 average cost and NEC18.